 Prepping the hair

-- Then all you have to do is blow dry!
-For added volume switch between flipping your part both ways and blow drying upside down as to not let the hair fall flat.
+4. Then all you have to do is blow-dry!
+For added volume switch between flipping your part both ways and blow-drying upside down as to not let the hair fall flat.

 Curling the hair

-- On the top layer where the hair is a bit longer I am using the curling iron like a wand instead of using the clamp.
+3. On the top layer where the hair is a bit longer, I am using the curling iron like a wand instead of using the clamp.
 This will also help the waves shape and give a bit more volume on top.

 The final touches

-- Once your hair has completely cooled and I mean completely, you’ll want to begin to gently pull apart the curls using a wide tooth comb or hair brush.
-Two things: If you begin brushing before the hair has cooled you’ll loose a lot of bounce and shape.
+Two things: If you begin brushing before the hair has cooled you’ll lose a lot of bounce and shape.
 I can’t stress enough how important it is to let it cool completely.
 This will only take a minute or two.
-Second, you don’t want to use a hair brush, but rather a comb.
+Second, you don’t want to use a hairbrush, but rather a comb.
 If you don’t have one, your fingers will work to separate the curls.

-- The next couple of steps are optional but after that I am taking a dry texture spray and spraying it throughout my hair for volume and that piece-y/messy vibe were going for.
+3. The next couple of steps are optional but after that, I am taking a dry texture spray and spraying it throughout my hair for volume and that piece-y/messy vibe was going for.

-- After that I am taking some hair oil in my hands and running it throughout for a shiny finish.
+5. After that, I am taking some hair oil in my hands and running it throughout for a shiny finish.

 Don’t forget to pin this post on Pinterest and share it with your friends!